House at 105 Marion Street

 105 Marion Street is a historic house located in Brookline, Massachusetts.
-It is significant as a well-preserved local example of the Second Empire styling of architecture.
+It is significant as a well-preserved local example of the Second Empire style of architecture.

 Description and history

-The 2 1/2-story wood-frame house was built in 1861–62.
+The 2 1/2-story wood-frame house was built in 1861–1862.
 It has a typical mansard roof, with a central bell-shaped pediment above the centered front entrance.
 The pediment stands above a Palladian window with narrow side windows, which is above the main entry.
 The entry is sheltered by a porch supported by paired square columns.

 The house was listed on the National Register of Historic Places on October 17, 1985.